1. What are dive bags used for?

 9. How do I protect my gauges whilst travelling?

 Gauges can be expensive to replace so it is important to protect them whilst storing them or moving them around.
-You can buy special gauge bags that are lined with sponge to provide additional cushioning against knocks or bangs.
+You can buy special gauge bags that are lined with a sponge to provide additional cushioning against knocks or bangs.

 10. How can I make it easier to lift my catch bag from the seabed?

-If you are diving for heavier items then a lift bag will make it much easier for you to carry items back up to the surface.
+If you are diving for heavier items than a lift bag will make it much easier for you to carry items back up to the surface.
 These bags can be inflated underwater using an air-gun or DV to provide a float to offset the weight of the catch bag.
 If you are lifting heavier weights from the seabed then you need to ensure you have a strong, durable bag such as those made from heavy duty weldable nylon with reinforced steel handles.
 Check the manufacturer's instructions to see how much the bag will lift to help prevent any breakages when you are carrying items to the surface.